-In compliance with the DOC Rules and Regulations the Road to Recovery provides one hour and thirty minutes of psycho-educational group time and allows enough time for administrative tasks such as taking attendance, questions from participants and weekly check-ins including tolerance for participants who are not chronically late.
+In compliance with the DCS Rules and Regulations the Road to Recovery provides one hour and thirty minutes of psycho-educational group time and allows enough time for administrative tasks such as taking attendance, questions from participants and weekly check-ins including tolerance for participants who are not chronically late.

 All of our FVIP groups are Gender Specific (Men Groups and Women Groups) in addition to Culture and Language Specific (English Groups and Spanish Groups).

 The Road to Recovery understands that a 24 week commitment requires you to decide on the most convenient time when selecting a schedule and the best and most accessible geographical locations to complete your FVIP.
 We provide Evening and Weekend groups, including Sundays at our Forest Park location to help you make the best choices for you.

 Flexible fee arrangements are available; individuals facing long-term financial difficulties are assisted by referring them to resources available through publicly funded non-profit organizations.